USDA Programs Monitored by Maine Department of Education

 Culinary Classroom

 The Culinary Classroom promotes scratch cooking throughout all Child Nutrition programs.
-We offer the opportunity to brush up on your culinary skills or even learn new ones.
-Recipes, instructional videos and more can be found here.
+We offer the opportunity to brush up on your culinary skills or learn new ones.
+Recipes, instructional videos, and more can be found here.

-The Farm and Sea to School Program promotes the use of Maine grown, raised, and caught ingredients in the delivery of meals to students throughout the state.
-Harvest of the Month program information found here.
+The Farm and Sea to School Program promotes the use of Maine-grown, raised, and caught ingredients in delivering meals to students throughout the state.
+Harvest of the Month program information is found here.

-FFVP provides fresh fruit and vegetables to children outside of the school meals, often served as a snack.
-This program has helped students try new foods and increases their consumption of fruits and vegetables during the day.
+FFVP provides fresh fruit and vegetables to children outside school meals, often served as a snack.
+This program has helped students try new foods and increase their daily consumption of fruits and vegetables.

 The National School Lunch Program provides low-cost or free healthy meals to children.
 Schools must follow federally established guidelines.